WCSCourses/ViralBioinfAsia2022/Modules/Reference_alignment.md

 -----------------------------------------------------------------------

-*NOTE* Be careful when using 'rm -r' !
+>*NOTE* Be careful when using 'rm -r' !
 You can easily delete quite a bit of data this way with no chance to recover it!
-When doing this, it's  a good idea to use *absolute paths* to avoid deleting something important by accident.
+When doing this, it's  a >good idea to use *absolute paths* to avoid deleting something important by accident.

-Now that is done, let's navigate to the proper folder:
+>Now that is done, let's navigate to the proper folder:

 -----------------------------------------------------------------------
 cd /home/manager/course_data/Reference_alignment/07-dengue_align/
 -----------------------------------------------------------------------

-*7.3 Preparing our raw reads for mapping*
+>*7.3 Preparing our raw reads for mapping*

-Let's first start by cleaning up our data:
+>Let's first start by cleaning up our data:

 -----------------------------------------------------------------------
 Trim_galore -q 25 --length 50 \--paired dengue.read1.fq.gz
 dengue.read2.fq.gz
 -----------------------------------------------------------------------

-**--q 25** = trim the 3' end of the reads -- remove nucleotides less than Phred Quality 25
+>**--q 25** = trim the 3' end of the reads -- remove nucleotides less than Phred Quality 25

-**\--length 50** = after adapter and quality trimming, remove reads less than 50bp in length
+>**\--length 50** = after adapter and quality trimming, remove reads less than 50bp in length

-**\--paired** = the names of the paired fastq files to analyze in order (Read 1 then Read 2)
+>**\--paired** = the names of the paired fastq files to analyze in order (Read 1 then Read 2)

-*7.4 Aligning your reads to a reference genome with BWA*
+>*7.4 Aligning your reads to a reference genome with BWA*

-There are many tools available to align reads onto a reference sequence:
+>There are many tools available to align reads onto a reference sequence:
-BWA, Novoalign, bowtie2, STAR to name but a few.
-In this practical, we will be using BWA ([http://bio-bwa.sourceforge.net]{.underline}).
+>BWA, Novoalign, bowtie2, STAR to name but a few.
+In this practical, we
+>will be using BWA ([http://bio-bwa.sourceforge.net]{.underline}).

-BWA (Burrows--Wheeler aligner) is a commonly used software designed to map sequence reads to a reference genome.
+>BWA (Burrows--Wheeler aligner) is a commonly used software designed to
+>map sequence reads to a reference genome.
 BWA actually has three
-variations: BWA-backtrack (Li and Durbin, 2009), BWA-SW (Li and Durbin, 2010) and BWA-MEM (Li, 2013).
-In this exercise, we will be using BWA-MEM, which is typically preferred for longer reads due to its speed and accuracy.
+>variations: BWA-backtrack (Li and Durbin, 2009), BWA-SW (Li and Durbin,
+>2010) and BWA-MEM (Li, 2013).
+In this exercise, we will be using
+>BWA-MEM, which is typically preferred for longer reads due to its speed
+>and accuracy.

-To get started, let's start by indexing the reference genome:
+>To get started, let's start by indexing the reference genome:

   -----------------------------------------------------------------------
   bwa index dengue-genome.fa